 An abdominal hernia should not hurt all the time.

-The hernia can cause some discomfort when performing exercises that significantly increase intrabdominal pressure such as heavy weightlifting.
+The hernia can cause discomfort when performing things that increase intrabdominal pressure, such as heavy weightlifting, coughing, sneezing, and laughing.

-If you ever experience severe abdominal pain with a known diagnosis of hernia, you should seek immediate medical attention to rule out any sort of emergency.
+If you experience severe pain with a known hernia diagnosis, you should seek immediate medical attention to rule out any emergency.

-Unfortunately, it is possible for the bowel inside the hernia to get stuck in your abdominal wall and become incarcerated.
+Unfortunately, the bowel inside the hernia can get stuck in your abdominal wall and become incarcerated.

 The risk with incarcerated bowel is that they can pinch off their own blood supply causing strangulation.

-This is a surgical emergency and can result in needing to have a portion of your bowel removed.
+Strangulation requires emergency surgery and can result in needing to have a portion of your bowel removed.

 What Treatment Options Are there for a hernia?

-Treatment for hernias are primarily surgical – especially if you are symptomatic.
+Treatment for hernias is surgical – especially if you are symptomatic.